rabuu/sheetstorm/src/task.typ

 }

 #let subtask(
+  /// The subtask marker.
+  ///
+  /// When set to #auto, this uses the subtask counter with the given numbering.
+  ///
+  /// -> auto | str
+  marker: auto,
+  /// The space between marker and subtask body. -> length
+  marker-gap: 0.5em,
   /// A label that you can reference or query. -> str | none
   label: none,
   /// The supplement of the subtask which is used in outlines and references.